Skip to content

 1.1.5 Enable Collectors

-Enable the ddtrace and statsd collectors.
+Enable ddtrace and statsd collectors.
 In the datakit.yaml file, find the ENV_DEFAULT_ENABLED_INPUTS environment variable and add statsd,ddtrace at the end.

 - name: ENV_DEFAULT_ENABLED_INPUTS